MuhammedAnasEP/Product-Inventory-System/README.md

 ## API Endpoints

   None: I used JWT Authentication in all users end point for secruty.
-And The token is stored in the HTTPOnly Cookie.Use Postman for the checking the api it will or other
+And The token is stored in the HTTPOnly Cookie.
-        platforms.
-And send Token with every request.

   ### For Authentication
     POST /api/auth/register: Register user for authentication